Major in Linguistic Anthropology

 4412F/G Language and Power

-Students who have previously enrolled in the Major in Linguisitic Anthropology and were following the module that required ANTH 3301E should now take both 3350F and 3351G.
-ANTH 3301E is no longer offered.
+Students who have previously enrolled in the Major in Linguistic Anthropology and were following the module that required ANTH 3301E should now take both 3350F and 3351G.
 Previous years' modules can be found in the 2016-17 Academic Calendar or in the Department of Anthropology.